 Adhesives Quality Improvement

 The Sonolator uses a high pressure PD pump operating between 100 and 5,000 PSI to accelerate the fluid over a minute distance.
 This rapid change in fluid velocity tears apart droplets and particles within the fluid stream.
-When then force the fluid over a knife-like blade that imparts extreme cavitation within the fluid, reducing particle size even further.
+The fluid is forced over a knife-like blade that imparts extreme cavitation within the fluid, reducing particle size even further.